Diplotaxis siettiana

 Diplotaxis siettiana, known in Spanish as jaramago de Alborán, is a species of flowering plant in the family Brassicaceae.
 It is endemic to Alborán Island in the western Mediterranean Sea, where it grows only around the helipad.
-The natural population became extinct in 1974, but was re-introduced in 1999.
+The natural population became extinct in 1974, but the species was re-introduced from ex-situ conservation in 1999.
 Its natural habitat is Mediterranean-type shrubby vegetation.
 It is threatened by habitat loss.